rm-hull/luma.lcd/README.rst

 .. image:: https://img.shields.io/maintenance/yes/2020.svg?maxAge=2592000

-Python 3 library interfacing LCD displays with the PCD8544, ST7735, ST7567, HT1621,
-UC1701X and ILI9341 driver using SPI on the Raspberry Pi and other linux-based single-board computers - it provides a `Pillow <https://pillow.readthedocs.io/>`_-compatible drawing canvas, and other functionality to support:
+luma.lcd provides a Python3 interface to small LCD displays connected to Raspberry Pi and other Linux-based single-board computers (SBC).
+It provides a Pillow-compatible drawing canvas, and other functionality to support:

 * scrolling/panning capability,
 * terminal-style printing,
 * state management,
 * color/greyscale (where supported),
 * dithering to monochrome

+It currently supports devices using the HD44780, PCD8544, ST7735, HT1621,
+and UC1701X controllers.

 All modules can be picked up on ebay with a breakout board for a few pounds.